 As always, if you have any questions or concerns please do not hesitate to contact my office.

 John D. Wiemann

+HCB 3 was approved by the House on the last day of the legislative session in an attempt to preserve nursing and in-home care services for some of Missouri’s most vulnerable citizens.
 In the days leading up to the conclusion of the session, House and Senate members had worked to find a solution that would keep the vital services intact.
 The House had passed a version of the bill that would end the renter’s portion of the senior citizens property tax credit in order to generate funds that would be used to protect the existing level of service.
 The Senate countered by passing a version of the bill that would raise the funds by “sweeping” the unexpended monies from several state funds associated with regulatory boards and commissions.